 - Home accommodations

-At Wingate, Russotti, Shapiro & Halperin, LLP, our talented NY birth injury attorneys have decades of experience representing parents who’ve had their children injured before and during birth.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, our talented NY birth injury attorneys have decades of experience representing parents who’ve had their children injured before and during birth.
 We understand the pain, trauma, and emotional stress you’re going through, and we’re here to help.
 We prepare each case as if it’s going to trial, and our extensive record of success in birth injury cases has earned us a reputation for excellence.
 If your child has suffered a birth injury, contact us today at (212) 986-7353 for a free consultation.